Shibori Stitch Resist

 Now that you've finished the basting stitches, you'll have a lovely jungle of loose thread to tug on.
 Grab a glass of wine, and take this step one stitch at a time.
 Pull on the threads as tight as you can, gathering the fabric along the stitch.
 Tie a knot to secure each stitch tightly.

 Look how small the piece becomes!

-- Step 4: Dip fabric into the dye bath This is where you will want to follow the dye manufacturer' instructions for dying
+You will want to follow the dye manufacturer' instructions for dying.

-The back has a softer, cloud like affect.
+The back has a softer, cloud-like effect.
 I think both are pretty!

 I plan to sew these up into cushion covers, but I have plenty more plans for pretty things to make.
 Tie-dye is back, baby!

 Comments will be approved before showing up.